ARMmbed/mbed-client/docs/porting-guide.md

 public :

+    /**
+      * \enum ServerType, Defines the type of the
+      * server that the client wants to use.
+      */
     typedef enum {
         Bootstrap,
-        MbedServer
+        LWM2MServer
     }ServerType;

     /**
-     * @brief The M2MSocketAddress struct
+     * \brief The M2MSocketAddress struct.
      * Unified container for holding socket address data
      * across different platforms.
      */
     struct SocketAddress{
         M2MInterface::NetworkStack  _stack;
         void                        *_address;
         uint8_t                     _length;
         uint16_t                    _port;
     };

     /**
-    * @brief Indicates data is available from socket.
+    * \brief Indicates that data is available from socket.
-    * @param data, data read from socket
+    * \param data The data read from the socket.
-    * @param data_size, length of data read from socket.
+    * \param data_size The length of the data read from the socket.
-    * @param address, Server Address the data is coming from.
+    * \param address The address of the server where the data is coming from.
     */
     virtual void data_available(uint8_t* data,
                                 uint16_t data_size,
                                 const M2MConnectionObserver::SocketAddress &address) = 0;

     /**
-    * @brief Indicates some error occured in socket.
+    * \brief Indicates an error occured in socket.
-    * @param error_code, Error code from socket indicating that the
-    * socket cannot be used any further.
+    * \param error_code The error code from socket, it cannot be used any further.
+    * \param retry Indicates whether to re-establish connection.
     */
-    virtual void socket_error(uint8_t error_code) = 0;
+    virtual void socket_error(uint8_t error_code, bool retry = true) = 0;

     /**
-    * @brief Indicates server address resolving is ready.
+    * \brief Indicates that the server address resolving is ready.
-    * @param address, Resolved socket address.
+    * \param address The resolved socket address.
-    * @param server_type, Type of server.
+    * \param server_type The type of the server.
-    * @param server_port, Port of the resolved server address.
+    * \param server_port The port of the resolved server address.
     */
     virtual void address_ready(const M2MConnectionObserver::SocketAddress &address,
                                M2MConnectionObserver::ServerType server_type,
                                const uint16_t server_port) = 0;

     /**
-    * @brief Indicates data has been sent successfully.
+    * \brief Indicates that data has been sent successfully.
     */
     virtual void data_sent() = 0;
 };

 #endif // M2M_CONNECTION_OBSERVER_H__